-Officina Bodoni: A Note on Hans Mardersteig
+Officina Bodoni: a Note on Hans Mardersteig

 Moreover, the knowledge that a book was